 Figure 79.
-The fill hose and vent line are installed.
+The J5362158 Fuel Filler Hose and J5362159 Fuel Filler Vent Hose are installed.
 We now have to plumb the fuel lines, and the vent hoses.
 We also need to get clamps and fittings.
 Still not sure where we are going to mount the fuel pump yet though.

 Figure 80.
 Re-installed the rear shocks.
 When taking the jeep apart, it was discovered that the rear shocks had been installed upside down.
 Do not know why, but we put them back on with the correct orientation.

 Figure 82.
 Along with the H1 box, we are going to install the M.O.R.E.
-Heavy Duty Offset Mounting Bracket.
+SB7686-1Z Heavy Duty Steering Box Mount.
 This bracket replaces the weak sheet metal brackets that the jeep originally used, as well as moving the steering gear 1-1/4 inch forward for better clearance.
 The bracket comes as raw metal, and we had it powercoated black satin.
 This is a very nice piece, thick and strong.